 The 2014 NPS Guidelines are narrower than the Key Components because they describe the requirements that EPA regions must follow in approving CWA Section 319 grant funding.
 By contrast, the Key Components describe program elements that could (and should) be funded by other programs in addition to Section 319.
-As of this writing, EPA has released a draft 2023 update to the 2014 NPS Guidelines that is expected to replace the 2014 NPS Guidelines in late 2024 or early 2025.
+As of this writing, EPA has released a draft 2023 update to the 2014 NPS Guidelines that is expected to replace the 2014 NPS Guidelines in 2024.